Clothes Still Damp? How to Clean Your Dryer Moisture Sensor

 Step-by-Step Guide to Clean Your Dryer Moisture Sensor

 2. Apply the alcohol.
 Dampen your microfiber cloth or cotton ball generously with the isopropyl alcohol.
-Do not pour the alcohol directly onto the sensor bars, as you do not want liquid seeping behind the drum housing.
+Do not pour the alcohol directly onto the sensor bars, as you do not want liquid seeping behind the drum housing and damaging the internal wiring.

 3. Scrub the sensor bars.
 Rub the damp cloth firmly back and forth across the two metal strips.
-You likely will not see the wax coming off, but you might feel the surface transition from slightly tacky to smooth and slick.
-Spend about 30 to 60 seconds scrubbing the bars thoroughly.
+When you clean dryer moisture sensor bars, you likely will not see the wax coming off, but you might feel the surface transition from slightly tacky to smooth and slick.
+Spend about 30 to 60 seconds scrubbing the bars thoroughly to ensure all dirty moisture sensors are completely clear.

 4. Wipe down the surrounding area.
 While you are at it, use the alcohol cloth to wipe down the plastic housing immediately surrounding the bars, as lint and wax often accumulate there as well.